Rick Hansen Secondary School (Mississauga): FIRST Robotics Team

 Rick Hansen's two FIRST Robotics Competition teams, known as THEORY6 and The Big Bang, have taken part in regional and worldwide competitions.
 THEORY6 started in 2003.
 They have won numerous awards, such as the Regional Chairman's Award in 2005 and 2012, and the Regional Engineering Inspiration Award in 2013.
 At the 2013 FIRST Championship, they earned the title of world champions along with two other teams: Team 610 (Crescent School) and Team 1477 (Texas Torque).

-Extracurricular activities

-Rick Hansen Secondary School has athletic and non-athletic clubs and organizations including: